 - 1. Written documentation of information verified from the WFFA/FNS tab on the evidence from the integrated case. - 2.
 Written referral from the CPS worker to support the need for childcare and that it is an open case with the child in his/her own home. - 3.
 Written referral from the foster care worker to support the need for care indicating placement of the child in a licensed foster home or with an adult other than their parents. - 4.
 Written referral from the Work First Employment Services worker to support the need for childcare assistance to support employment and activities leading to employment.
-Refer to Chapter 5 for additional information regarding Work First. - Information about the payment of a special needs supplemental rate that is not included on the Child with Special Needs Additional Expense Documentation form (DCD-0454A).
+For additional information regarding Work First refer to Chapter 5 Establishing Need and Plan of Care - 5.
+Information about the payment of a special needs supplemental rate that is not included on the Child with Special Needs Additional Expense Documentation form (DCDEE-0454A).